florisporro/zweefstats/README.md

-# acvz-progressie-validator
+# Zweefstats

 ## Introduction

-Simple static site built with SvelteKit to take a CSV file containing soaring pilots flight statistics (exported from a popular Dutch flight administration app: Zweef.app) and analyze it in various ways helpful to pilots.
-The permission checks are very specific to the requirements at my club, but could be easily adopted for other purposes.
+Simple static site built with SvelteKit, hosted on Cloudflare, to take a CSV file containing soaring pilots flight statistics (exported from a popular Dutch flight administration app called Zweef app) and analyze it in various ways helpful to pilots.
+The soaring sport is organized into local clubs, each with their own minimum experience requirements to qualify for the use of aircraft etc. Some of those requirements might be to have a certain number of hours or flights on a given type.
+Validating the progression of those requirements can be an error-prone task.

+The permission checks I've programmed are very specific to the requirements at my club, but could be easily adopted for other purposes.

 It's deployed here: [https://zweefstats.pages.dev/](https://zweefstats.pages.dev/)

-Here is an anonymized example CSV that you can try it with.
+[Here is an anonymized example CSV](https://raw.githubusercontent.com/florisporro/acvz-progressie-validator/master/example.csv) that you can try it with if you don't have access to such data.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Install dependencies with `npm install` (or `pnpm install` or `yarn`).
+Then to start a development server:

 ```bash
 npm run dev